Chapter 3: The Psychonic Network

 Hypothetical and Non-hypothetical Features

-It is possible that, while consciousness may well be ontologically necessarily omnipresent, its activity may not proceed in precisely the manner described herein.
-The hypothesis outlined herein, then, should not be viewed as a statement of absolute truth, but merely as the empiricorationally derived hypothesis which it is; further investigation is required to determine the extent to which this hypothesis may or may not correspond with actual reality.
+The hypothesis outlined herein should not be viewed as a statement of absolute truth but merely as the empiricorationally derived hypothesis which it is; as with all scientific hypotheses, further investigation is required for verification.
 In any case, it is sincerely hoped that it may provide valuable insight into the characteristics of the ultimate underlying truth of reality, and sincerely believed that it does very much reflect the underlying dynamics of reality.

 The Scionics Institute